ntnu-ai-lab/excergame-pose-estimation/README.md

 # excergame-pose-estimation

-The openpose folder represents the folder where your OpenPose installation lies (the folder that contains build/ cmake/ and so on).
-The python scripts that folder must be run from said openpose installation folder.
+The repo directory named "openpose" represents the folder where your OpenPose installation lies (the folder that contains build/ cmake/ and so on).
+The python scripts in that directory must be run from said openpose installation folder.
 For information on how to install and use OpenPose, see https://github.com/CMU-Perceptual-Computing-Lab/openpose